LnL7/nix-darwin/README.md

 ### Step 3.
 Using `nix-darwin`

-After installing, you can run `darwin-rebuild` to apply changes to your system:
+After installing, restarting your computer should make `darwin-rebuild` available in your `PATH` to apply changes to your system:

 ```bash
 darwin-rebuild switch --flake ~/.config/nix-darwin
 ```

-NOTE: if the 'darwin-rebuild' command is not found, you will need to add a path to your ~/.bashrc or ~/.zshrc file.
-In the file, add: `export PATH=/run/current-system/sw/bin:$PATH`
+> NOTE: if the 'darwin-rebuild' command is not found after installation, you will need to add a path to your shell configuration (f.e. the ~/.bashrc or ~/.zshrc file).
+> To to so, add: `export PATH=/run/current-system/sw/bin:$PATH` in your shell configuration file.

 #### Using flake inputs